google/zetasql/docs/net_functions.md

 The function then returns the public suffix as part of the original host instead of the normalized host.

-Note: The function does not perform
+Note: The function doesn't perform
 [Unicode normalization][unicode-normalization].

 Note: The public suffix data at